solo-io/supergloo/docs/content/getting_started/enterprise.md

 ### Deploy a distributed application

 To demonstrate how Gloo Mesh configures multicluster traffic, we will deploy the bookinfo application to both cluster 1 and cluster 2.
-However, on cluster 1, we will only deploy versions 1 and 2 of the reviews service.
+Cluster 1 will run the application with versions 1 and 2 of the reviews service, and cluster 2 will run version 3.
 In order to access version 3 from the product page hosted on cluster 1, we will have to route to the reviews-v3 workload on cluster 2.

 To install bookinfo with reviews-v1 and reviews-v2 on cluster 1, run: